OpenOCL/openocl.github.io/_posts/2019-04-21-tutorial-01-modeling-double-cartpole.md

 4. At the end of the first pole, a second pole is connected to the first pole by a second uncontrolled revolute joint.
 5. The system should have realistic physical behaviour, i.e. we use physical parameters like mass, momentum.
 6. We would like to be able to simulate the system from a given, or randomly chosen state $x_0$.

-To simplify things we assume that the poles are massless.
-The mass is concentrated as point masses at the end of each pole.

 Here, we drew a picture of the system: